unmtransinfo/TCRD/README.md

 of the loader scripts.
 Have a look at each loader script before running and make sure the necessary directories and/or files are in place.

-Some datasets require pre-processing steps to be run before loading, and a few also require manual steps be perforemd after the load is completed.
+Some datasets require pre-processing steps (by code in R/ or python/ directories) to be run before loading.
+A few also require manual steps be perforemd after the load is completed.

 ### doc/TCRD_Build_Notes.txt
 This file has information for each dataset on the steps required and also an estimate of the time required.
 Some loaders run in a few minutes, others require days.

-### doc/README_v*.txt
+### doc/README_v*.txt and doc/TCRDv*_Fixes.txt
-These files contains all command lines, and most of their output, run to build the corresponding version TCRD.
+These files contains all command lines, and most of their output, run to build and fix the corresponding version TCRD.
 There are notes in this file that should help with the pre- and post- processing required for some of the datasets.

 ### Loading Order
 Some of the loaders need to be run before others.
-Generally, the steps 1-13 (UniProt through TDLs) should be run in the order they are listed in doc/TCRD_Build_Notes.txt.
+Importantly, the steps through TDLs should be run in the order they are listed in doc/TCRD_Build_Notes.txt.
 After that, loaders can be run in whatever order you like.